-Top notch Mountwest students are chosen to act as a ligison between new students and the institution.
+Top notch Mountwest students are chosen to act as a liaison between new students and the institution.
 They are the friendly faces that help guide new students throughout the enrollment process from the initial point of inquiry until registration.
 Student Success Peer Coaches provide support for students, faculty and staff and are a vital part of Mountwest's three-tier model for student success.
-In addition to assisting fac-ulty in COL 101 classes peer coaches serve as recruitment representatives, or ambassadors, for the entire college, promoting more than 50 programs and various support services.
-Locat-ed in room 233 our peer coaches are available Monday through Thursday from 8:00 a.m. to 6:00 p.m.
+Peer coaches serve as recruitment representatives, or ambassadors, for the entire college, promoting more than 50 programs and various support services.
+Located in room 103 our peer coaches are available during normal business hours